Board & Staff

 Susan J. Vincent, Communications Director

 Since 2004, Susan has held different positions at ASM and as Communications Director for the last ten years.
-Susan provides website management, social media, and a network of digital communication.
-Providing resources & information that fosters community involvement in support of the Autism Community.
+Susan provides website management, social media, and a network of digital communication that delivers Autism resources & information.

-Susan lives in Readfield with her husband and has two adult children and four grandchildren that fill their lives with joy.
+Susan lives in Readfield with her husband.
+They have two adult children and four grandchildren that fill their lives with joy.

 Contact Susan at: susan@asmonline.org